learnscripture/learnscripture.net/docs/code_notes.rst

 Client-side/server-side
 =======================

-We use jQuery for client-side code where it is relatively simple stuff.
+We use jQuery for client-side code where it is relatively simple stuff, and preferably HTMX where possible.

 We use Elm for the 'learn' page.